cnshing/cnshing.github.io/about.markdown

 title: About me
 ---

 Hi there!
 This is my website where I document all things technology from software development, website design, networking systems to homelabs.
-The current pages are a bit rudimentary. so in the meantime I hope that you'll at least find something here worth reading.
+The current pages are a bit rudimentary, so in the meantime I hope that you'll at least find something here worth reading.